dbetm/just-for-fun-projects/README.md

 # Just For Fun Projects
-Mini-projects just for fun that I have developed or collaborated.
+Mini-projects just for fun that I have developed or collaborated on.

 - [Image 2 Melody](https://github.com/dbetm/image-2-melody)